COVID-19 Resource Center

 • Chia seeds

-Calcium: Breastfeeding moms require the same amount of calcium as non-lactating women, which is about 1,000 mg per day.
+Calcium: People who are breastfeeding need the same amount of calcium as non-lactating people, which is about 1,000 milligrams (mg) per day (1,300 mg per day if they are under 18).
 You should try to get this from dietary sources if possible.
-While breastfeeding can temporarily lead to bone density loss, this has been shown to be fully reversible after weaning.
+While breastfeeding can temporarily lead to loss of bone density, this has been shown to be fully reversible after weaning.

 Good sources of calcium: